FTarfasse/quick-perf-wiki/SQL-annotations.md

 <br><br>
 Several antipatterns can be revealed by SQL annotations:
 * **N+1 selects** by using [@DisableSameSelectTypesWithDifferentParams](#DisableSameSelectTypesWithDifferentParams), [@SqlSelectNumber](#SqlSelectNumber) or [@MaxSqlSelect](#MaxSqlSelect)
+* SQL requests containing a LIKE having a pattern starting with a wildcard by using [@DisableLikeStartingWithWildcard](#DisableLikeStartingWithWildcard)
 * No JDBC batching by using [@JdbcBatching](#JdbcBatching)
 * ...